5,555' MSL 500' AGL located in south central New Mexico Rated H/P3.

 This means that pilots must know how to check the latest balloon soundings at Santa Teresa (EPZ).
 (For a brief introduction on balloon soundings, go to our page on weather explanations.)
 Look at the DRCT and SKNOT columns which give the direction and wind speed at a particular altitude (HGHT column), respectively.
 If there is any wind direction greater than 240 degrees up to at least 12,000' MSL (4,800m MSL), the conditions at Mag may be poor.
 The less the westerly component in the wind direction as altitude increases, the less turbulence.

 Wind speeds need to be at least 6 mph in the forecasts at the surface to make Mag soarable.
 The wind speed at Middle Launch will always be more than the forecast.
 The maximum wind speed forecast should be less than 15 mph if you are in a paraglider.
+If winds speeds are greater, you may get blown over the back.

 Jan Zschenderlein (L) and Robin Hastings (R) help Bill Cummings at Middle Launch.